How to Grow Weed IndoorsThe friendliest and most comprehensive guide to growing cannabis indoors.

 Now, this is the sticky part of growing weed.

-It’s time to learn from our guide on How to Dry and Manicure (trim) Your Harvested Weed Flowers (Comming Soon…).
+It’s time to learn from our guide on How to Dry Weed and How to Trim Your Harvested Weed Flowers.

 - Allow the hanging plants to dry for 2-7-days, depending on environmental conditions